Catallactic/catallactic-site/docs/litepaper.md

 ### 1.3.
 Tokenization

 Tokenization is the process of digitally representing an asset, or asset feature, on a programmable platform.
 When tokenizing an asset, or asset feature, it gets bound to the token in a way that the token holder owns the asset feature.
 This asset feature is defined by the asset tokenizer.
+Tokens are created as smart contracts and, as programable logic, their lifecycle and features is managed by the logic in the smart contract.

+#### 1.3.1.
+Token Lifecycle

 Tokens are created in a process called minting.
 Tokens can be also destroyed in a process called burning.

+Tokens can be expired or suspended.

-#### 1.3.1.
+#### 1.3.2.
 Properties of Tokens

 When evaluating the asset, or asset property, we must consider the concept of <b>fungibility</b>.
 Fungibility is the property of a good, or a commodity, whose individual units are essentially interchangeable.